-If your animal has been impounded at the City of Ballarat Animal Shelter and Pound and is not registered with Council, the registration process can be completed at the shelter prior release of the animal.
+If your animal has been impounded at the Ballarat Animal Shelter and is not registered with Council, the registration process can be completed at the shelter prior release of the animal.

-Animals that are not registered and micro-chipped must be micro-chipped at the City of Ballarat Animal Shelter and Pound prior registration and release of the animal.
+Animals that are not registered and micro-chipped must be micro-chipped at the shelter prior registration and release of the animal.